 .

-For example, let’s see, how to ElementRef
+For example, let’s see, how to use ElementRef

 .
 It will change the color of the element, where this directive will be applied.
 That’s cool!, but it is not safe as per Angular docs.
 See (ElementRef: Security Risk)